syk-yaman/plantemoji/README.md

 ## License

-TODO: Ask about what license I should use in this project
+TODO: Ask what license I should use in this project

 ###### The software side is licensed under MIT License